TL;DR

 Specs: FinTokei / FTMO

-1. “Japanese-friendly” — what does it really mean?
+1. “Japanese-friendly” — what does it actually mean?

 FinTokeiFTMO